Haiga/pyltr/README.rst

 This Fork
 =========
-This fork implements the methodology proposed in Risk-Sensitive Evaluation and Learning to Rank using Multiple Baselines
+This fork implements the methodology proposed in *Risk-Sensitive Evaluation and Learning to Rank using Multiple Baselines - 2016*

 Example
 =======